Dangar Falls

 In the past, the waterhole has been the scene of several tragic accidents.
 Despite warning signs from the local council, the 30-metre high falls remain a popular jumping spot for tourists.
 In 2012, a 19-year-old German tourist died after jumping from the falls with her friends.
+In January 2024, a man died after jumping from the top of the falls.